Cockersand Abbey: Civil parish

-The civil parish of Cockersand Abbey was created as a local government unit in 1858, and was part of Lancaster Rural District.
+The civil parish of Cockersand Abbey was created as a local government unit in 1858, and was part of Lancaster Rural District from 1894.
 It was abolished and incorporated into Thurnham civil parish in 1935.
 The population was recorded as 26 in 1871, 53 in 1901, and 25 in 1931 The parish included the area around the abbey and extended north and south along the coast.